kocheck/quartz/content/The Crystal Heart/The Sanctuary Survival Guide (Or How to Not Get Kicked Out of Your Only Safe Haven).md.md

 ![[Sanctuary.jpg]]

 ## The Basics (*Because Apparently Some People Need This Explained*)

+See [[Sanctuary Basics]] for more information about the city's nature and time mechanics.

 Sanctuary is a one-mile diameter pocket dimension that exists between the levels of the Labyrinth.
 It's protected by an impenetrable magical fog (don't test this, we've lost enough idiots that way), and it's the only place where you can sleep without one eye open.
 Well, one eye open is still recommended, but that's more about your fellow residents than the environment.